mroth/phoenix-showdown/README.md

 José Valim contributed an example of using Plug for an ultra minimal Elixir based solution.

+On a side note: I never expected these tests to get so much attention, a sincere thanks to everyone who has contributed PRs, feedback, and commentary!

 ## Benchmarking
-Machine: iMac Intel Core i7 (3.4 GHz 4 Cores) 12 GB RAM
+I ran these on my iMac Intel Core i7 (4.0 GHz 4 Cores) 32 GB RAM.

-All benchmarks run on a local dev machine are highly suspect.
-If you want more scientific these should really be done in a production server environment.
+_Note: All benchmarks run on a local dev machine are highly suspect.
+If you want more scientific results these should really be done in a production server environment._

 ### Comparative Benchmark Numbers

-(IMPORT CHART WHEN FINAL)
+(**IMPORT CHART WHEN FINAL**)

 You can view [the detailed results](/RESULTS_v2.md), or see the [original round of benchmarks](/RESULTS_v1.md) to compare.